Akron Children's Logo

 An asthma action plan is a set of instructions that you create with your doctor to help you control your asthma.
 Following the plan can help you prevent flare-ups and deal with them if they do happen.

 Having a written, step-by-step plan means that you don't have to memorize everything your doctor tells you about managing asthma.
-You can keep a copy with you at all times or memorize key parts of it.
+You can keep the plan with you or memorize key parts of it.
+It can help to keep an electronic copy of it on your phone or tablet, if possible.

 The plan can help you make sure your asthma doesn't get in the way of playing sports, working out, going to parties, or doing whatever you want to do.
 Make it work for you!